irrdnet/irrd/docs/admins/scopefilter.rst

 :doc:`configuration documentation </admins/configuration>` for their
 exact syntax.

-As soon as this is enabled and IRRd is (re)started or a SIGHUP is sent, IRRd will check all RPSL in the database against the scope filter.
+As soon as this is enabled and you (re)start IRRd or send a SIGHUP, IRRd will check all RPSL in the database against the scope filter.

 Query responses